 The 1995 Broadcasting Act established Radio New Zealand as a stand-alone, Crown-owned entity with major responsibilities being National Radio, Concert FM and Radio New Zealand International.

-RNZ National is well known for its high profile programmes and personalities including Nine to Noon with Kathryn Ryan, Jesse Mulligan, 1-4pm, and Saturday Morning with Kim Hill.
+RNZ National is well known for its high profile programmes and personalities including Nine to Noon with Kathryn Ryan, Afternoons with Jesse Mulligan, and Saturday Morning with Kim Hill.
 Our talk-oriented programmes make up 60% of RNZ National’s airtime.

-Specialist features and documentaries produced exclusively for RNZ National focus on the interests of particular groups in the community.
+Specialist podcasts, series and documentaries produced exclusively for RNZ National focus on the interests of particular groups in the community.